 Civilization was crumbling.
 The virus named The Bug had thrown the world into two factions.
 No one knew where it had come from, but everyone knew it had appeared everywhere at once.

-The spotter raised her binoculars and focused on the singer as the weapon was assembled.
+The spotter raised her binoculars, and focused on the singer as the weapon was assembled.
 The singer was swiveling his torso with his arms raised as he sung.
 She tapped her partner’s head twice to affirm they had acquired their target even before zooming in to see the face.
 What she saw took her breath away.
-She lowered the binoculars to her chest and pulled the earplugs away.
+She lowered the binoculars to her chest, and pulled the earplugs out.
 As she listened to the tenor’s song, tears flowed down her cheeks and a sob burst out of her throat.

 The sniper unaware crouched and brought the rifle to his shoulder.
 As she took position behind him, she wondered how her brother, a dozen years younger, had returned to their city thousands of miles away from the opera houses of Italy.
 Growing up with parents rarely at home, he was more her child than a sibling.
 There were only seconds left to stop the sniper, yet the beauty of his voice prevented any anger to enter her heart.

-Then, realization surged into her mind and she squeezed the plugs into her ears.
+Then, realization surged into her mind.
+She squeezed the plugs into her ears.
 With silence, nothing restrained her from raising the binoculars off her neck to crush the sniper’s skull.
-She unplugged her ears once again and listened to her brother.
+She unplugged her ears once again to listen to her brother.
 Regret at killing once again tore into her soul.
 If there had been any other way...